Home - Blog

 How are nonrenewable and renewable resources formed?

-How does human activity affect Earth’s renewable and nonrenewable resources?
+How does human activity affect the planet's renewable and nonrenewable resources?

-Essentially, our reliance on nonrenewable resources is one of the key reasons they will run out.
+Human activity is the reason why nonrenewable energy sources are depleting.
+In today's global energy grid, infrastructure leans heavily on nonrenewables' daily use, and our reliance on these resources is one of the key reasons they will run out.

-It’s also important to note that you have the power to choose which type of resource you rely on for your energy.
-The more people that choose to power their lives responsibly with renewable energy sources, the higher the demand for those resources will be, and so more money will be invested in them.
+It's important to note that you have the power to choose which type of resource you rely on for your energy.
+The more people who choose to power their lives with renewable energy sources, the higher the demand for those resources and the higher likelihood they will succeed in the long run.

 How easily are renewable and nonrenewable resources obtained and replenished?

-Nonrenewable resources have to be extracted by mining or drilling down into the earth’s crust.
+Nonrenewable Nonrenewable resources have to be extracted by mining or drilling down into Earth's crust.
 This process is often dangerous for workers and disruptive to the surrounding landscape.
-It must then be transported around the world, which uses even more fuel and can result in hazardous events like oil spills.
-They also cannot be replenished.
+It must then be transported worldwide, which uses even more fuel and can result in hazardous events like oil spills.

-Renewable resources are obtained anywhere the resource is found, and where it is practical to install the necessary technology to access it.
+Renewable Renewable resources are obtained anywhere the resource is found and where it is practical to install the necessary technology to access it.
 For example, any sunny rooftop in Arizona can be used to generate solar energy.
-Many coastal areas are suitable for offshore wind farms, and rivers and streams are suitable for hydropower.
+Many coastal areas are suitable for offshore wind farms, and rivers and streams are ideal for hydropower.
 It is replenished whenever there is a sufficient amount to generate electricity.